 This section of my site has audio walking tours, the 5 best famous restaurants, the 7 funnest restaurants, 5 hot night spots, 10 amazing event spots and even the best place to play a round of golf.

-Jump down to the Insider’s Guide to LA if you don’t want to read my intro about how to have a good time visiting LA.
+Jump straight to the Insider’s Guide to LA if you want to skip my intro.

 La Sagrada Familia

 If you’re looking to go inside La Sagrada Familia in Spain, you’re in the wrong place.
 This is inside information about Los Angeles.

 So after the lock down, if you’re considering visiting L.A., you’ve come the right place.